Cook-County-Department-of-Public-Health/covid-vaccine-data/README.md

 ## Definitions

-Files contain the number of residents with at least one dose of any COVID-19 vaccine (n_onedose), the number of residents with at least one 2023-2024 shot (n_2023), and the number of residents with an updated 2024-2025 shot (n_2025).
-Residents 5 years and older are considered "up to date" with COVID-19 shots if they have received an updated 2024-2025 vaccine (children 4 and under may need additional doses to be considered "up to date").
-Current vaccine recommendations are available [here](https://www.cdc.gov/covid/vaccines/stay-up-to-date.html).
+Files contain the number of residents with at least one dose of any COVID-19 vaccine (n_onedose), the number of residents with at least one 2024-2025 shot (n_2024), and the number of residents with an updated 2025-2026 shot (n_2025).
+Current vaccine recommendations for Illinois residents are available [here](https://dph.illinois.gov/content/dam/soi/en/web/idph/documents/topics-services/diseases-and-conditions/respiratory-disease/2025-26-respiratory-immunization-recommendations.pdf).
 Coverage estimates for all measures are calculated by dividing the number of residents vaccinated by the corresponding population estimate from the 2020 Decennial Census, then multiplying by 100 to obtain a percent.

 For n_onedose and coverage_onedose, data are grouped by the earliest shot date on record.
-For n_2023 and coverage_2023 as well as n_2024 and coverage_2024, data are grouped by the earliest date of 2023-2024 shot receipt or 2024-2025 shot receipt, respectively.
+For n_2024 and coverage_2024 as well as n_2025 and coverage_2025, data are grouped by the earliest date of 2024-2025 shot receipt or 2025-2026 shot receipt, respectively.

 ## Caveats